Our Story

 Past President's Message

-I am a third-generation rancher in the Verde Valley.
-My wife, Mary Beth, and I own the W Dart Ranch, a cow/calf operation that is located between Cottonwood and Camp Verde.
-We are very proud that we have the 3rd, 4th, and 5th generations living and working on our ranch.
+Andy Groseta was a third-generation rancher in Arizona’s Verde Valley.
+He and his wife, Mary Beth, owned and operated the W Dart Ranch, a cow-calf operation located between Cottonwood and Camp Verde.
+The Groseta family took great pride in their ranching legacy, with the third, fourth, and fifth generations living and working together on the ranch.